nus-cs2103-AY2425S2/ip/docs/README.md

     * `MM`: 2 digit of the minutes.
 * `hours`: A positive integer of the hours required.
 * `minutes`: A positive integer of the minutes required.
-* `index`: An integer of a task's index, obtained from the number beside it in the list command.
+* `index`: An integer representing a task's index, obtained from the number beside it in the list command..
 * `term`: A string to search the tasks description with.

-Whitespaces between command parts are ignored
+Whitespaces between command parts are ignored.

 # Adding tasks
 ## Todos